tgaillard1/vertex-ai-vision-setup/README.md

         * Select the "Box" Person blur in the studio.
 On the right hand side of the console select **Full occlusion**
         * Select **Vision AI Warehouse** from the Connectors location.
 	* Select the "Box" Vision AI Warehouse in the studio.
 On the right hand side of the console select **CONNECT WAREHOUSE**
-	* Choose the radio button **Select from existing warehouses** then select the Warehouse you created earlier, e.g., discount-tire-video-warehouse, then select **CONNECT**
+	* Choose the radio button **Select from existing warehouses** then select the Warehouse you created earlier, e.g., store1-video-warehouse, then select **CONNECT**
         * Your Studio should look like this:
         ![App-Studio](https://github.com/tgaillard1/vertex-ai-vision-setup/blob/main/images/app-studio1.png)